cert-manager/website/content/docs/contributing/policy.md

 ### Helm Subchart capabilities

-cert-manager now has the capability to be [installed as a subchart](../installation/helm.md#installing-cert-manager-as-subchart)
+cert-manager now has the capability to be [installed as a subchart](../installation/helm.md#installing-cert-manager-as-subchart).

 But you need to be careful when adding it to your umbrella chart.

 This is because the cert-manager installation creates cluster scoped resources like admission webhooks and custom resource definitions. cert-manager should be seen as part of your cluster and should be treated as such for being installed.
-An apt comparison to other Kubernetes components would be a LoadBalancer controller or a PV provisioner
+An apt comparison to other Kubernetes components would be a LoadBalancer controller or a PV provisioner.

 It is your responsibility to ensure that cert-manager is only installed once in your cluster.
-This can be managed via the `condition` parameter of the dependency in your Chart.yaml, which allows users to disable the installation of a subchart.
-The condition parameter must be added when using cert-manager as a subchart to allow users to disable your dependency
+This can be managed via the `condition` parameter of the dependency in your `Chart.yaml`, which allows users to disable the installation of a subchart.
+The condition parameter must be added when using cert-manager as a subchart to allow users to disable your dependency.

 ```yaml
 apiVersion: v2